Last updated on: May 7, 2020

 When it comes to your tracking codes for analytics, some people add these directly into their theme files.
 Many themes also have a special theme options area for saving tracking codes.

 Before changing your WordPress theme, copy and paste these codes into a notepad.
 When you’ve switched theme you can add them back in.

-To save yourself the hassle of having to do this every time, we recommend using a plugin like MonsterInsights for installing Google Analytics.
+To save yourself the hassle of having to do this every time, we recommend using a good WordPress plugin like MonsterInsights for installing Google Analytics.
 And, for any other tracking code, the header and footer plugin is another good choice.